Political violence: Terrorism

-Just like armed conflict, there was an increase in fatalities associated with terrorism.
+Just like the number of casualties which were associated with armed conflicts, there was an increase in the number of fatalities which were associated with terrorism.
 In 2014, the United States State Department reported 13,463 terrorist attacks in the world.
 These attacks resulted in at least 32,700 deaths and 34,700 injuries.
 In addition, more than 9,400 people were kidnapped or taken hostage.
 Compared to 2013, the number of terrorist attacks increased by 35% and the total fatalities increased by 81%.

 In 2014, the five countries that experienced the most terrorist attacks were Iraq, Pakistan, Afghanistan, India, and Nigeria.
 In 2013, Iraq, Pakistan, Afghanistan, India, and the Philippines were the countries that experienced the most terrorist attacks.

 In 2013 and 2014, the perpetrators responsible for the most terrorist attacks were ISIS, the Taliban, al-Shabaab, Boko Haram, and Maoists.
 Fifty-five percent of the targets were either private citizens, private property, or police.
 66% of attacks in Nigeria and 41% of attacks in Iraq targeted private citizens and property.